Battery storage connections

 - Your electricity retailer may be prepared to pay you their own solar feed-in-tariff, but this will be through a separate negotiation process between yourself and the electricity retailer.

 - Your installer should submit an online network connection application on your behalf via our Electrical Partners Portal Or you can apply yourself via Customer Self Service.

 From the grid

 You may decide to charge your battery storage system from the electricity grid.
-This may be a good option if you would like to take advantage of low-cost, time of use and economy tariffs to charge your batteries.
+This may be a good option if you would like to take advantage of any low-cost tariffs for which you are eligible.
 You can then use the stored power during peak times.

 Talk to your electricity retailer about the most suitable tariff to connect your battery storage system to.
-Time of use and economy tariffs charge less for electricity used to charge your battery, but are not available 24 hours a day.
+Remember that some tariffs charge less for electricity used to charge your battery, but are not available 24 hours a day.

 With solar power